 To make this recipe, you will need these supplies:

-To make 1 1/2 cups bath salts, measuring out 3/4 cup of the Epson salts is easiest, then decreasing each ingredient accordingly.
+To make 1 1/2 cups of bath salts, it is easiest to measure out 3/4 cup of the Epson salts and decrease each ingredient accordingly.
 I give these measurements so you can make any size batch you wish.

 Combine the first 3 ingredients in the mixing bowl thoroughly.
 Now you can decide what colour to make your salt.
-Use a colour that will be appropriate to the purpose.
-For example, green for health, blue for peace, pink for friendship or affection, etc. Add food colouring a few drops at a time and mix thoroughly to gradually darken the shade to what you want.
-You can make purple by mixing 3 or 4 drops of red and blue, and the different combinations will give you different shades of purple, some more red, like plum, and others more blue, like violet.
+Use a colour appropriate to the purpose—for example, green is for health, blue is for peace, pink is for friendship or affection, etc. Add food colouring a few drops at a time and mix thoroughly to gradually darken the shade to what you want.
+You can make purple by combining 3 or 4 drops of red and blue, and the different combinations will give you various shades of purple, some more red, like plum, and others more blue, like violet.
 This is fun and is recommended as a coven activity.

-You can even mix up a large batch of salts and then divide them up into smaller batches for specific purposes.
+You can mix up a large batch of salts and then divide them into smaller batches for specific purposes.
 Adding a bit of scented oil will also enhance the vibrations of the bath for the purpose you want.
-Only add a few drops at a time to get just the right blend you were looking for.
+Only add a few drops to get the right blend you sought.
 When it smells good to you, stop.
 A little oil can go a long way!

-Now here is the most important part!
+Now, here is the most essential part!
 You will want to CHARGE the bath salts with their specific purpose.
 While you are stirring in the colouring or the oils, you will also be chanting or visualizing the purpose of the bath.
-You can also hold the bowl after the stirring and direct energy into the salts.
-In my opinion, this is what makes homemade salts better than commercial brands: the personal touch, energy, and love of those who make them.
+You can also hold the bowl and direct energy into the salts after mixing it.
+In my opinion, this is what makes homemade salts better than commercial brands: the personal touch, power, and love of those who make them.

-Store the salts in a container, or Ziploc baggies are fine too.
+Store the salts in a container, or Ziploc baggies are fine, too.
 If they seem to get a little “rocky, ” humidity has gotten in there.
 Just crumble them in your hands before adding them to the water.
-You can use about 1/2 cup of these salts in your bath or more as you desire.
+You can use more than 1/2 cup of these salts in your bath.

 The Spiritual Bath Recipes

-This recipe is one I found in “Wicca: A Guide For the Solitary Practitioner” by Scott Cunningham.
+This recipe is from “Wicca: A Guide For the Solitary Practitioner” by Scott Cunningham.
 I use these salts myself, in the bath, and with my foot massager after a long day, and they feel wonderful on the skin!
-Be aware, however, that some oils irritate the skin and so should be avoided in bath salts.
+Be aware, however, that some oils irritate the skin and should be avoided in bath salts.

 Article courtesy by Lady Bridget’s Wiccan Ways